jlevy/og-equity-compensation/README.md

     agreement, but these may not be something you can negotiate unless you are going to be in a key role.
 - Companies may impose additional restrictions on stock that is vested.
-  For example, your shares are very likely subject to a right of first refusal.
+  For example, your shares are very likely subject to a right of first refusal, which means that you can’t sell the stock without offering it first to the company.
   And it can happen that companies reserve the right to [repurchase vested shares](https://www.forbes.com/sites/dianahembree/2018/01/10/startup-employee-alert-can-your-company-take-back-your-vested-stock-options/#75fb48ee6e49) in certain events.